thanwinnikki/tp/docs/UserGuide.md

 }
 ```

 The `tasks` JSON array consists of the corresponding group's entries of each saved task and its details structured as a JSON object.
+The order the entries appear in the JSON array determines the order the entries will appear in ThunderCat.

 In each task entry, these are the required attributes:
 * `"description"` is a string that refers to the task's saved description.